 Side lighting is pipe and base.
 There are no ladders or tail-downs.

-We can also email an Excel sheet of the line schedule showing positions of electrics, curtains, and other hung goods.
+An Excel sheet of the line schedule showing positions of electrics, curtains, and other hung goods can be provided.
 Load weights are included.
 Most battens are 6” on center and it is a single purchase fly system.